 Commitment in marriage is an absolute essential for a marriage to last.
-It’s the promise we make to each other, “until death do us part,” that gives us the hope of going the distance of being married for life.
-And even if we are challenged with very difficult circumstances, it is this promise of commitment that sees us through.
-In Life decisions, I talked about my own hopes for a lifelong marriage and how commitment seen me through some difficult times.
+It’s the promise we make to each other, “until death does us part,” that gives us the hope of going the distance of being married for life.
+And when we are challenged with very difficult circumstances we find out how committed we really are.
+In Life decisions, I talked about my own hopes for a lifelong marriage and how commitment has seen me through some difficult times.
 All marriages start out with this vision of going the distance of being married for life.

 But, have you ever questioned the reason for saying wedding vows?
 Could it be that the vows themselves are indicators of what challenges a marriage will face?
 For better or for worst, in sickness or health, for richer or poorer, are just some examples of what we have all said.
 We said these vows as a way of swearing our commitment to each other through whatever circumstances we would face.
 We swore our commitment in preparation for the tough times.
 No one ever swore their commitment for something that is easy, fun, and always enjoyable, there’s no need for it.
 But when we commit ourselves to something that promises to challenge our commitment, we swear a vow to ensure our commitment.